rajannpatel/ubuntupbx/README.md

 5. Google Cloud's free tier is only in the `us-west1`, `us-central1`, and `us-east1` regions

-    - Set the `REGION` environment variable with one of the 3 free tier regions, and set any `ZONE` in that region
+    - Set the `REGION` environment variable with one of the 3 free tier regions
+    - Set any `ZONE` in that region from the `gcloud compute zones list` output<br><br>

-    - The following zone and region can be used, or any other combination from `gcloud compute zones list`<br><br>
+    The following zone and region can be used:

     ```bash
     REGION=us-east1